clartaq/clown/README.md

 Clown is an outliner with notes.
 It is written in Clojure and ClojureScript.

+**NOTE:** This repository is in a somewhat broken state.
+Up and Down Arrows don't work correctly in the outline.
 ## Overview

 This is pre-alpha software -- very early in development.
 Most features not implemented.